linuxliste/OSF/README.md

 The purpose here is to have a version that can be used on a TSDZ8 Tongsheng motor.

-Changes were required mainly because TSDZ8 uses a different microprocessor (XMC1302).
+Changes were required because TSDZ8 uses a different microprocessor (XMC1302).

-This version is supposed to provide the same functionalities and to support the same displays as the mbrusa project above.
+This version is supposed to provide the same functionalities and to support the same 4 displays as the mbrusa project above.

 Compare to the TSDZ8 original firmware there are some expected benefits:
-* let the user adapt many parameters to his preferences.
+* The user can adapt many parameters to his preferences.
-* show more data on the display (without having to change the display firmware)
+* The display can show more data (without having to change the display firmware) (and change some setup.

 For more information, you can:
 * look at Endless Sphere forum reference thread: [endless-sphere.com.](https://endless-sphere.com/forums/viewtopic.php?f=30&t=110682).